1 SEPTEMBER | PARISH CHURCH | 7.30PM

 The suites cast a spell that is hard to resist: something to do with the depth and range of expression they contain, something to do with the singing, soaring voice of the cello - something to do with this profound and extraordinary music being made by just one lone performer.
 And of course: it’s Bach.

-Steven Isserlis would be in any top ten of the best cellists currently working, and is more often seen in the world’s great concert halls, so we are delighted to be able to present him at Nourish 2017.
+Steven Isserlis would surely feature in any top ten of the best cellists currently working, and is more often seen in the world’s great concert halls, so we are delighted to be able to present him at Nourish 2017.
 He will be playing three of the Bach suites, alternating with short pieces by Hungarian composer György Kurtág.

 "By slipping sections of the Hungarian composer’s work into his Bach survey, the British cellist brought something momentous to both" The Guardian